dipendrad/dipendrad/README.md

 ### 👨‍💻 About Me

-- 🎓 Background: Computer Science graduate with a passion for database management, database security and data analysis.
+- 🎓 Background: Computer Science graduate with a passion for Cyber Security, database security and Ethical Hacking.
-- 🌱 Learning Focus: Deepening my skills in SQL, data visualization, and database security.
+- 🌱 Learning Focus: Deepening my skills in SQL, Kali Linux, network security, and database security.

 ### 🔧 Technologies & Tools